Guillemdb/FractalAI/README.md

 The following benchmarks have been calculated on a single machine ([Razer Blade laptop](https://www.razerzone.com/gaming-laptops/razer-blade-pro)) using the implementation we provide in this repository.
+The parameters used were chosen using first principles of the theory, and the performance observed corresponds with the expected values.

 ### FAI Performance table